0m8y/YouSync/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+> **Note**
+> Users are responsible for their actions and any potential legal consequences.
+We do not support the unauthorized downloading of copyrighted material and assume no responsibility for users' actions.

 ---

 Thank you for using YouSync!
 If you have any questions or suggestions, feel free to open an issue on GitHub.